 My experience with the Magnolia Lounge in NOL

-My only experience with unstaffed lounges was The Magnolia Lounge in New Orleans.
+My only experience with unstaffed lounges was at The Magnolia Lounge in New Orleans.
 There, Amtrak had complimentary coffee, comfortable seating, and a few outlets for charging.
 Amtrak staff informed those of us using the lounge when it was time to board the train.
 The lounge had a small area for kids.
 While the lounge was nothing too exciting, it is nice to have less traffic and a little more secure place to leave my bag for a second.

 Amtrak’s Metropolitan Lounges